thomascrown2050/sign-in-with-ethereum-authentication-flow-tc2050/README.md

 # Sign in with Ethereum authentication flow

 A basic example of how to create an authentication flow using Next.js, public key encryption, and an Ethereum or EVM compatible wallet that works on both desktop and mobile sites.
-Woot.
+Woot3.

 This project was inspired by [Rahat Chowdhury's](https://github.com/Rahat-ch) [ETH SSO workshop](https://github.com/Rahat-ch/eth-sso-workshop/tree/solution)